aiellc2/capstone/README.md

 ### New functionality

+Performance has been improved by using multithreading.
+One thread captures images from the camera and places them in a queue.
+Another thread takes these images from the queue and does the processing.

 OpenCV documentation suggests using the [HSV colour space] (https://en.wikipedia.org/wiki/HSL_and_HSV) for colour tracking.
 There are now some on-screen sliders that let you tweak the colour settings to get a good match depending on the condition.

 There's another code that tracks two colours, no gestures there yet though.